redmichael19/redmichael19.github.io/index2.md

 # My First Agent Based Model

 I have created a simple Agent Based Model (ABM).
+[Access to the code is via github here](https://github.com/redmichael19/AgentBasedModel1).

 It is currently able to do the following: